Yan Gomes Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in the league.

-- The Pirates have the 13th-ranked team ERA among all MLB pitching staffs (4.07).
+- The Pirates have the 15th-ranked team ERA across all league pitching staffs (4.19).

-- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (65 total, one per game).
+- Pirates pitchers combine to give up 67 home runs (one per game), the seventh-fewest in baseball.

-- Ortiz (1-2) gets the starting nod for the Pirates in his sixth start of the season.
-He has a 4.23 ERA in 27 2/3 innings pitched, with 16 strikeouts.

-- In his most recent time out -- out of the bullpen on Wednesday -- the righty tossed five innings against the Oakland Athletics, allowing two earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.